-Jul1 1 would have marked Princess Diana’s 59th Birthday.
-As the world so tragically knows, Princess Di lost her life in a car accident at 36, leaving her two boys, Prince William and Prince Harry, behind.
+July 1 would have marked Princess Diana’s 59th Birthday – and today marks her untimely passing at just 36-years-old.
+As the world so tragically knows, Princess Di lost her life in a car accident, leaving her two boys, Prince William and Prince Harry, behind.
 Her impact though, has been far reaching in more ways than one.
 She refuted many royal traditions, thus paving a (slightly) more modern path for the monarchy (such in the way Meghan Markle does today), dedicated much of her life to humanitarian work and of course, left a strong sartorial impression that still reverberates through the industry.

 From her revenge dress to the inception of collegiate-inspired athleisure, her voluminous wedding gown to her pick of the crown jewels, here we look at 18 of Diana’s most iconic fashion and beauty moments through history.